By George Dyke and George Klein…..

 Three types of these Motorola radios were fitted in the SM.
 All had the same radio electronics but Initial radios had no built-in power antenna switch.

-By 1972, that knob was replaced by a rocker switch, in the same position, that operated the antenna.
-And at about this time, in 1972, white markings showing the SM logo, the word Citroën, and dual chevrons were added to the AM/FM selector slide switch.
+By 1972, that knob was replaced by a rocker switch, in the same position, that was an AM/FM band selector.
+And at about this time, in 1972, white markings showing the SM logo, the word Citroën, and dual chevrons were added to the AM/FM selector that became a slide switch.

 After some US customers, and the US press, complained about the radio’s position in the center console, Citroën USA offered a box for the radio that allowed it